hrvthzslt/personal-site/content/posts/qmk-userspaces-and-a-silly-man/index.md

 <!--more-->

 I started this overly dramatically, but there was one thing that I missed as a given feature.
-In **QMK**, there is a way to organize your keyboard and layout sources; this is called _userspace_.
+In **QMK**, there is a way to organize your keyboard and layout sources, this is called _userspace_.
 This means that you can have your own version under your user, which is conventionally a GitHub username.

 This is something that I did understand, so compiling my keymap happens with the following command: